- This event has passed.

 Fri, August 9th at 5:00 PM - 9:00 PM

 Friday Nights at NOMA features an exciting lineup of programs in 2019: live music, movies, children’s activities, and more.
 Regular admission prices apply—NOMA members are FREE—but there is no extra charge for programs or films.
 All galleries, the Museum Shop, and Café NOMA remain open till 9 pm.
 After a weather-related cancelation, NOMA’s popular tribute to French art, cuisine and culture has been returns for August 9.

-- 5 – 8 pm: Art on the Spot drop-in activity table
+- 5 – 8 pm: Art on the Spot à la française (First floor elevator lobby)

 ABOUT ARTFUL PALATE AND CHEF KRIS PADALINO